kjeske/oauth-google/README.md

         throw new InvalidOperationException("Provider not supported");
     }

-    // login here using cookies/token
+    // set cookies or generate a token

     return user;
 }